There's A Transaction Dispute Behind Every Chargeback

 The right to dispute bank charges that you believe to be fraudulent is enshrined in Federal law, but it’s mostly the banks and card networks who determined the actual makeup of the dispute process.
 When a customer disputes a transaction and is granted a chargeback, the law says that the issuing bank has to give it to them.
 The issuer will then go to the acquiring bank to recover the funds that they just had to give back to the customer, and the acquirer is happy to oblige because they can recover their own funds from the merchant who processed the transaction.

-Otherwise, the amount of revenue that chargebacks eat up—more than double the original transaction amount, when fees and other costs are factored in—can put your business in peril faster than you’d think.
+Otherwise, the amount of revenue that chargebacks eat up—often more than double the original transaction amount, when fees and other costs are factored in—can put your business in peril faster than you’d think.
+Beyond the simple cost of a chargeback, receiving chargebacks also increases a merchant's chargeback ratio.
+If that ratio exceeds certain thresholds, often around 1%, merchants can face serious consequences, from increase costs to being placed on the MATCH list, a shared blacklist for the payments space.

 What are Transaction Disputes?

-To protect consumers—and preserve their confidence in the idea of credit cards—the Fair Credit Billing Act gave them the right to dispute transactions that they did not authorize, or ones where the merchant defrauded them after the transaction had been made.
+To protect cardholders and reassure them about the safety of credit cards, the Fair Credit Billing Act gave them the right to dispute transactions that they did not authorize, or ones where the merchant defrauded them after the transaction had been made.
 The banks and card networks created lists of valid dispute claims based on the text of the law.

 When a cardholder finds a transaction that they believe they should not have to pay, they can contact their issuing bank to dispute it.
 The bank will ask them to explain their reasons for disputing the transaction.
 Some of the most common reasons include: